rokob/rokob.github.com/content/2019-01-01-another-year-in-review.md

 I am still mostly posting here just for the books I read so I have yet another year of reading data.
 I tried to read more this year as I noticed I had fallen off the past couple years after hitting my goal in 2015.
 See all the data [here](/reading/).
 I read 32 books, which is my second best year out of the past 4.
+The biggest accomplishment this year was to read at least one book each month, rather than a lot some months and none in others.
+I had yet to achieve that in previous years, but finally I managed to get at least one in each month.
 Surprisingly I read 17 fiction and 15 non-fiction which is the first time that my fiction to non-fiction was not around 3:1.
 I didn't intentionally read more non-fiction, but I guess that is just what came up on my list.
 Another year of mostly good books, I am pretty good at screening books for whether I will like it or not.
 This is the biggest thing that helps me to read